Whittle Laboratory: Experimental facilities

+There are also many smaller rigs used for teaching, probe calibration, real gas dynamics, wind and tidal turbine studies, heat transfer measurement, propulsor performance testing and many other applications.
+There are manufacturing facilities including 3D printing and CNC machining to support experimental work.

-Industry Partnerships
+Industry partnerships

 Since its origin the Whittle Laboratory primary aim has been to build a bridge across ‘the Valley of Death’ – the place where brilliant primary research is not translated into product.
 The research partnerships with Rolls-Royce, Mitsubishi Heavy Industries, and Siemens have stretched back more than 50 years.
-More recently the Whittle Laboratory has partnered with Dyson, Reaction Engines, and Lilium.
+More recently the Whittle Laboratory has partnered with Dyson, Reaction Engines, Lilium and Green Jets.
+The Lab has also partnered with British Cycling and the ECB on sports aerodynamics in cycling and cricket.